 Okay, now let’s break down the various types of places to stay, starting with hotels…

 Beyond location, one thing you have to consider with regard to hotels is whether they are Japanese or western style accommodations.
-While this is true no matter where you go in Japan, the two most popular tourist spots in Japan are Tokyo and Kyoto, and the former has far more western chains that offer familiar accommodations to Americans.
+While this is true no matter where you go in Japan, the two most popular tourist spots in Japan are Tokyo and Kyoto.

 A ryokan is a traditional style of Japanese accommodation that originated during the Edo period, when such inns served wayward travelers en route from place to place.
 They exist today as something between a remnant and an homage to the past.